terezsmitkova/english-for-designers/03-curriculum-vitae/CV-2020-tsmitkova.md

 Here is a little bit of information about me.

 ## Education
-A graduate of Graphic design at Bussiness school in Teplice city (2014–2018).
+- (2014–2018) A graduate of Graphic design at Bussiness school in Teplice city.

-Now I am a student of Graphic and Media Design at the University of creative communication (2018–2021), where I am gaining experience for my future job.
+- (2018–2021) Now I am a student of Graphic and Media Design at the University of creative communication.

+I am gaining experience for my future job here.
 Then I would like to continue to masters studies in Graphic Design.
 I look forward to working at some graphic design studio, but I would rather have my own.

 ## Experience
 My experience at the University.
 We work on public contracts.